English 705 “Seminar in Composition Studies” W 3:15pm-5:45 pm Dr. Daphne Desser

 Articles will also be drawn from recent, relevant scholarship from Assessing Writing, The Journal of Writing Assessment, The Writing Center Journal, Composition Forum, and Research in the Teaching of English.

 Student Learning Objectives

 As a graduate seminar in writing program theory and practice, the course is designed to broaden students’ foundational understandings of the administration of college-level writing as a form of praxis and as part of the intellectual work of the humanities.
-This course will thereby enrich students’ disciplinary knowledge in C/R specifically and English studies more generally as well as deepening their understanding of program adminstration in higher education.
+This course will thereby enrich students’ disciplinary knowledge in C/R specifically and English studies more generally as well as deepening their understanding of program administration in higher education.
 The course should additionally enable students to make connections with other courses in our graduate curriculum relevant to the course’s subtopics.
-Finally, those graduate students who are aspiring or practicing teachers and admnstrators will also come to see increased possibilities for curriculum development in both college and high school language arts programs; this latter goal is made manifest in the various readings that explicitly address writing pedagogy and in the various assignments that require students to design course materials informed by scholarly conversations in the fields of higher eductation, writing program adminstration and English Studies.
+Finally, those graduate students who are aspiring or practicing teachers and administrators will also come to see increased possibilities for curriculum development in both college and high school language arts programs; this latter goal is made manifest in the various readings that explicitly address writing pedagogy and in the various assignments that require students to design course materials informed by scholarly conversations in the fields of higher education, writing program administration and English Studies.